-- (1) Public sector bodies which allow re-use of the categories of data referred to in Article 3 (1) may charge fees for allowing the re-use of such data. - (2) Any fees shall be non-discriminatory, proportionate and objectively justified and shall not restrict competition. - (3) Public sector bodies shall ensure that any fees can be paid online through widely available cross-border payment services, without discrimination based on the place of establishment of the payment service provider, the place of issue of the payment instrument or the location of the payment account within the Union. - (4) Where they apply fees, public sector bodies shall take measures to incentivise the re-use of the categories of data referred to in Article 3 (1) for non-commercial purposes and by small and medium-sized enterprises in line with State aid rules.

-- (5) Fees shall be derived from the costs related to the processing of requests for re-use of the categories of data referred to in Article 3 (1).
-Any fees shall be limited to the necessary costs incurred for the reproduction, provision and dissemination of data, costs for anonymisation of personal data, costs for the maintenance of the secure processing environment, as well as any costs in relation to supporting re-users in seeking consent of data subjects.
+- Public sector bodies which allow re-use of the categories of data referred to in Article 3 (1) may charge fees for allowing the re-use of such data. - (2) Any fees shall be non-discriminatory, proportionate and objectively justified and shall not restrict competition. - (3) Public sector bodies shall ensure that any fees can be paid online through widely available cross-border payment services, without discrimination based on the place of establishment of the payment service provider, the place of issue of the payment instrument or the location of the payment account within the Union. - (4) Where they apply fees, public sector bodies shall take measures to incentivise the re-use of the categories of data referred to in Article 3 (1) for non-commercial purposes such as scientific research purposes and by small and medium-sized enterprises in line with State aid rules.
+This may include allowing re-use at lower or no cost. - (5) Fees shall be derived from the costs related to the processing of requests for re-use of the categories of data referred to in Article 3 (1).
+Any fees shall be limited to the necessary costs incurred for the reproduction, provision and dissemination of data, costs for anonymisation or other forms or preparation of personal and confidential data as provided in Article 5(3), costs for the maintenance of the secure processing environment, as well as any costs in relation to supporting re-users in seeking consent of from data subjects and permission from data holders whose rights and interests may be affected by such re-use.
 The criteria and methodology for calculating fees shall be laid down by the Member States and published in advance. - (6) The public sector body shall publish a description of the main categories of costs and the rules used for the allocation of costs.